Itsfoss0/alx-higher_level_programming/0x03-python-data_structures/practice/README.md

         ## Exercises
         1. Given a list of numbers, remove floats (numbers with decimals)
         2. Find all of the numbers from 1-1000 that are divisible by 7
+        3. Count the number of spaces in a string